gvwilson/thirdbit/src/fiction/bear/index.md

 elbowing aside anyone who got in their way.

 "Form up!
 Form up!"
 Sergeant Gyalpa bellowed.
-"You lot, get the princess back to the garrison house *now*!
+"You lot, get the prince back to the garrison house *now*!"
-You too, honored, we have to get you along by somewhere safe."

-"No." The prince shook off his arm.
+"No!"
+The prince shook off his arm.
-"Take care of the princess.
-I'm going to find out what's going on.
+"I'm going to find out what's going on.
 Manpa!
 Jinpa!
 With me!"

-Without waiting to see if they would follow, he shouldered through the fleeing people and pounded on the nearest door.
+He shouldered through the fleeing people, pounded on the nearest door, and pushed past the startled woman who opened it.
-"Excuse me," he said,
+"Excuse me,
-pushing past the frightened woman who opened it,
-"I need to borrow your roof."
+I need to borrow your roof."

-The prince pounded up the stairs with the twin soldiers on his heels.
+Thokmay pounded up the stairs with the twin soldiers on his heels.
 The upper floor of the house was one large room.
 Partially-mended tapestries hung on all four walls, each with a small work table in front of it.